iiasa/climate-assessment/doc/index.rst

 (CLI), that can be used from e.g. an Anaconda prompt, and descriptions of specific functions for infilling, harmonization, climate emulator runs, and post-processing.

-The page :doc:`emulator` provdies more detail and instructions on how the climate emulators FaIR, CICERO-SCM, and MAGICC are coupled to this workflow, where to download additional files, and how to set up emulators for running.
+The page :doc:`emulator` provides more detail and instructions on how the climate emulators FaIR, CICERO-SCM, and MAGICC are coupled to this workflow, where to download additional files, and how to set up emulators for running.